In preparation for Inktober, I am reviewing inks.

-BTW, test ALL “waterproof” inks in the back of your journals or papers before using…
+BTW, test ALL “waterproof” inks in the back of new journals or papers before using…

-I still do with my favorites!
+I still do even with my favorites!
 What if a manufacturer changes formulas?

 Can an ink get old?
 Loose it efficacy?
 I don’t know but don’t trust!